flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     ^^Description^^

     Reports in the MSFS forums detail issues impacting FPS performance in the sim.
 Notably this occurs during flights that are longer than 2 hours but is not contained to this metric.
 You may see your normal FPS drop to <10 FPS as a result of this issue.

-    ^^Possible Solution or Workaround^^

-    *Under Investigation*

-    We have released a new experimental version that contains some fixes to help mitigate this.
-Please join our Discord and follow our `#server-announcements` channel.

-    You can also check [this page](exp.md) for details on experimental.

     ^^Additional Information^^